RobisonTorres/Personal_Finance/README.md

 2. Navigate to the sheet "Data Validation" and set the names of the categories to your preference, once set don't change it anymore to avoid errors.
 Then go to "Balance & Tracking".
 3. The "Balance & Tracking" sheet is composed of there tables and one graphic, all of them are connected:

     * The first table is organized by month.
-Select the desired month in cell B2, and below, you'll find information on Expenses, Expenses/Income ratio, and Balance for that month.
-The Balance in C5 is calculated by subtracting Expense from your Income and then adding the Balance from the previous month.
-However, January's balance reflects your overall starting point and doesn't include previous months as the system works with complete years.
-In C6 it displays the balance for the entire year, regardless of the chosen month.
+Select the desired month in cell B2, and below, you'll find information on Expenses, Expense to Income ratio, and Balance for that month.
+The Balance in C5 is calculated by subtracting Expenses from your Income and then adding the Balance from the previous month.
+January's balance reflects your overall starting point and doesn't include previous months' balance.
+In cell C6, it displays the balance for the entire year, regardless of the chosen month.

     * The graphic shows information about expenses and net salary related to the month select in B2.
 The graphic can be toggled by selecting the option in cell B3.